-It may be beneficial to customize the VM service image for your installation of CircleCI; it will allow you to specify other versions of Docker and docker-compose, as well as install any additional dependencies that may be part of your CI/CD pipeline.
+It may be beneficial to customize the VM service image for your installation of CircleCI.
+This will allow you to specify other versions of Docker and Docker Compose, as well as install any additional dependencies that may be part of your CI/CD pipeline.
 Without doing so, you will likely need to run these additional install and update steps on every commit as part of your

-aws-vm.json.
-It requires an access key and secret key to upload.
-Handle the key and secret process according to the your requirements, but consider restricting the
+aws-vm.jsonin your editor and fill in the required groups.
+An access key and secret key are required to upload.
+Handle the key and secret process according to your requirements, but consider restricting the

 Refer to https://packer.io/docs/builders/amazon-ebs.html#ami_groups for more information and see https://github.com/circleci/image-builder/blob/picard-vm-image/provision.sh for details about settings.

 circleci user with the image you want to use as shown in this example.

 Remote Docker and

 machine executor instances are spun up on demand.
 It is also possible to preallocate instances to remain up and running, ready for remote Docker and

 machine jobs to be run (see the last two fields in figure 9).

 If Docker Layer Caching (DLC) is to be used, VM Service instances must be on-demand so both remote Docker and